vedidev/android-store/README.md

 ## android-store

+**May 25th, 2014**: Amazon billing service is now our second billing service implementation.
+See [Billing Services](https://github.com/soomla/android-store#event-handling)) for details.

 **April 1st, 2014**: We've added the option to refresh market items details from the IAB Service (default is Google Play).
 You can call 'refreshInventory(true)' from StoreController when you want and all your PurchasableItems that has a PurchaseType of PurchaseWithMarket will update the values of: MarketPrice, MarketTitle, MarketDescription. android-store automatically running the operation when you initialize StoreController.

 **March 26th, 2014**: We've split out Google Play to a plugin so we'll be able to add more billing providers to android-store.  http://blog.soom.la/2014/03/google-play-will-not-be-the-only-option-for-long.html

-**December 11th, 2013**: Refunds have been re-added. *android-store* now checks if owned items have been refunded and takes them away when `StoreController` is initialized.

-> Note: removal of refunded items may take a while due to the way IABv3 caches information on the device.
-Try disabling and enabling WiFi on the device to refresh the cache.

 The current virtual economy model is called **modelV3**.
 Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/android-store/wiki/Handling-Store-Operations)

 android-store is an open code initiative as part of The SOOMLA Project.
 It is a Java API that simplifies Google Play's in-app purchasing API and compliments it with storage, security and event handling.
 The project also includes a sample app for reference.

 Check out our [Wiki] (https://github.com/soomla/android-store/wiki) for more information about the project and how to use it better.

-## Getting Started
+## Getting Started (With sources)

-* Before doing anything, SOOMLA recommends that you go through [Android In-app Billing](http://developer.android.com/guide/google/play/billing/index.html).
+* Before doing anything, SOOMLA recommends that you go through [Android In-app Billing](http://developer.android.com/guide/google/play/billing/index.html) and [Amazon In App Purchasing](https://developer.amazon.com/public/apis/earn/in-app-purchasing).

-1. Recursively clone android-store.
+1. Clone android-store.
 Copy all files from android-store/SoomlaAndroidStore subfolders to their equivalent folders in your Android project:

- `git clone --recursive git@github.com:soomla/android-store.git`
+ `git clone git@github.com:soomla/android-store.git`

- 	> This will clone android-store and android-store-google-play which is the default billing provider.

 2. Make the following changes to your AndroidManifest.xml: